 Neuroscience Scholars Program

-As an underrepresented graduate or postdoctoral researcher, you have the opportunity to join this award-winning program to enhance your career and build community.
-The application window will open in January 2019.
+Underrepresented graduate or postdoctoral researchers have the opportunity to join this award-winning program to enhance their career and build community.

 About the Program

 The Neuroscience Scholars Program (NSP) is a two-year training program open to underrepresented graduate students and postdoctoral researchers.